nightintoxicated/Traffic-tracker/README.md

 # Other Files
 unique.sh (show unique addresses from the log file if you captured with intruder mode off)
-unique.sh can take an argument as an ip address, this pulls out only logs relevant to that ip, otherwise without an argument it shows everything. hostnamelookup.sh (does a reverse lookup of the unique ip's captured from the capture file if logging is on)
+unique.sh can take an argument as an ip address, this pulls out only logs relevant to that ip, otherwise without an argument it shows everything.
+Useful for if you have a firewall and something is blocking but youre not sure what (bare in mind this wont capture other defined protocols such as proto 50 or proto 51)

+hostnamelookup.sh (does a reverse lookup of the unique ip's captured from the capture file if logging is on)